 - Hire a professional applicator such as Tick Ranger® to apply a natural tick repellent to your property.

-If you have other property management tips for keeping ticks out of your yard, share them with us on Facebook today!
+If you have additional tips on repelling ticks in yards naturally, share them with us on Facebook today!